-The purpose of this action is to provide direct pedestrian access to the Tanalian Trail System over NPS lands, and avoid an active runway, community roads, and multiple-use trails defined by easements through private lands in Port Alsworth (figure 2).
+The purpose of this action is to provide direct pedestrian access to the Tanalian Trail System over NPS lands, and avoid an active runway, community roads, and multiple-use trails through private lands in Port Alsworth (figure 2).
 The Tanalian Trail System is presently accessed via community roads and several multiple-use trails, with trailheads that begin on private land.
 Two of these trails occupy easements through Tanalian Incorporated land.
-Conflicting uses, user safety, and trail maintenance issues affect the existing trails.
+The proposed changes are needed to address conflicting uses, user safety, and trail maintenance issues affecting the existing trails.
 The trail system provides access to Tanalian Falls, Tanalian Mountain, and Kontrashibuna Lake which are all located in Lake Clark, and provide hiking, camping, other recreational opportunities and subsistence hunting and gathering.
-When the Lake Clark National Park General Management Plan Amendment (GMP-A) was finalized in 2014 (NPS 2014), one of the items requested by the public was more trails and visitor opportunities.
-The GMP-A also called for improved accessibility of the Port Alsworth trails.
+The proposed changes to the Tanalian Trail System is consistent with the Lake Clark National Park General Management Plan Amendment (GMP-A) (NPS 2014) which, calles for more opportunities for trails and visitors and specifically improved accessibility of the Port Alsworth trails.